Maximize the impact of your conference experience

 What is my FNCE conference follow-up?

-I plan to work with others to submit a proposal to FNCE 2019 to speak on a communication topic; follow-up a meeting to create a series of webinars; learn more about podcasting by being a guest on one or more podcasts; work with our alumni network to organize a Purdue gathering; and work with my Academy coauthors to promote the Academy Guide to Nutrition Communication, which will be nearing publication.
+I plan to work with others to submit a proposal to speak on a communication topic; follow up a meeting to create a series of webinars; learn more about podcasting by being a guest on one or more podcasts; work with our alumni network to organize a Purdue gathering; and work with my Academy coauthors to promote Communicating Nutrition: The Authoritative Guide.
 I better get started!

 What is your conference follow-up?
 How do you want to maximize the impact of your experience?
 Share in the comments.